tbepler/topaz/README.md

 ```
 conda install topaz fsspec -c tbepler -c pytorch
 ```
 This installs pytorch from the official channel.
-To install pytorch for specific cuda versions, you will need to add the 'cudatoolkit=X.X' package.
-E.g. to install pytorch for CUDA 9.0:
+To install pytorch for specific cuda versions, you will need to add the 'pytorch-cuda=X.X' package.
+E.g. to install for CUDA 11.8:
 ```
-conda install cudatoolkit=9.0 -c pytorch
+conda install pytorch-cuda=11.8 -c pytorch -c nvidia
 ```
 or combined into a single command:
 ```
-conda install topaz fsspec cudatoolkit=9.0 -c tbepler -c pytorch
+conda install topaz fsspec pytorch-cuda=11.8 -c tbepler -c pytorch -c nvidia
 ```
 See [here](https://pytorch.org/get-started/locally/) for additional pytorch installation instructions.